Step-by-Step Guide: Deploying Your First Smart Contract on Polygon

 Once submitted, the Polygon Explorer will compile your code and compare it with the deployed bytecode.
 If they match, your contract will be verified, and users will be able to see the source code directly on the explorer.
 This process is similar to the hardhat verify contract method, which is commonly used for smart contract verification.

-7. Interacting with Your Deployed Smart Contract
+7. Interacting with Your Deployed Polygon Smart Contract

 Interacting with your deployed smart contract is crucial for executing functions and managing state.
 You can interact with your contract using various methods, including command-line tools, web interfaces, or libraries like Web3.js.